GreenDelta/olca-modules/doc/eilcd.md

 # Implementation of the eILCD format in openLCA
-The eILCD format is an extension to the ILCD format to exchange life cycle models.
-It was developed in the PEF remodelling project to enable data exchange of such models between different LCA tools.
-In principle, such a life cycle model data set is the same as a product system model in openLCA: it stores the life cycle model of a product (the reference product) as a set of connected process data sets where the process data set that produces this reference product is the reference process of the model.
+The eILCD format is an extension of the ILCD format to exchange life cycle models (aka product systems).
+It was developed in the PEF remodeling project to enable data exchange of such models between different LCA tools.
+In principle, such a life cycle model data set is exactly the same as a product system model in openLCA: it stores the life cycle model of a product (the reference product) as a set of connected process data sets where the process data set that produces this reference product is the reference process of the model.

 However, there are concepts in the eILCD format that are very different to the concepts of product systems in openLCA.
 How these concepts of eILCD models are